tete1030/openwrt-fastbuild-actions/README.md

 - `IMAGE_NAME=tete1030/openwrt_x86_64` (abbreviated to `t/o`)
 - `IMAGE_TAG=latest`

-The **three building modes** function as following description:
+The **three building modes**:

 - For every release, the `build-base` mode setups "base builder" and builds OpenWrt freshly.
-It produces a firmware and "base builder".
+It produces a firmware and a "base builder".
 The builder is named as `t/o:latest` and stored in Docker Hub.<sup>1</sup><sup>2</sup>
-- For every push, the `build-inc` mode setups "new builder `t/o:latest-inc`" based on itself's "previous builder `t/o:latest-inc`" (same name), and it builds new firmware.
-Then it saves back the new builder to Docker Hub.<sup>2</sup>
+- For every push, the `build-inc` mode setups "incremental builder `t/o:latest-inc`" based on its own previous "incremental builder `t/o:latest-inc`" (same name).
+It also builds a new firmware.
+Finally it saves back the new builder to Docker Hub, overwriting the old one.<sup>2</sup>
-- For every push, the `build-package` mode setups "new builder `t/o:latest-package`" based on itself's "previous builder `t/o:latest-package`" (same name), and it builds new packages (*.ipkg).
-Then it saves back the new builder to Docker Hub.<sup>2</sup>
+- For every push, the `build-package` mode setups "incremental builder `t/o:latest-package`" based on its own previous "incremental builder `t/o:latest-package`" (same name).
+It also builds packages (*.ipkg).
+Finally it saves back the new builder to Docker Hub, overwriting the old one.<sup>2</sup>

 <sup>[1] *For `build-base` mode, there are also an intermediate builder `t/o:latest-build` and cache `t/o:latest-buildcache`、`t/o:latest-cache`.
 You don't need to care them.*</sup>
 <sup>[2] *For all modes, there are also test builders `t/o:test-latest*`.
 You don't need to care them.*</sup>

-You may notice there are gaps between the three builders.
-YES.
-The latter two builders relies on pulling from the first builder (_They are already addressed automatically, you don't need to follow these steps unless you want to manually trigger them_):
+You may notice that until now the three builders are not connected.
+The latter two builders actually relies on pulling from the first builder:

-- For first time usage of `build-inc` mode, we need to make it use the `t/o:latest` builder as basis builder instead of the default basis `t/o:latest-inc` (Because by the time it doesn't exist).
-The method is described in [Re-link your builders](#re-link-your-builders-重建编译环境).
+- For first time building of `build-inc` mode, `t/o:latest` builder is used as the basis builder, rather than the default basis `t/o:latest-inc` (Because by the time it doesn't exist).
+The job will automatically do this if `t/o:latest-inc` does not exist.
+To manually trigger this, see [Re-create your incremental builders](#re-create-your-incremental-builders-重建增量构建器).

-- For first time usage of `build-package` mode, we need to make it use the `t/o:latest` builder or the `t/o:latest-inc` builder as basis builder instead of the default basis `t/o:latest-package` (Because by the time it doesn't exist).
-The method is described in [Re-link your builders](#re-link-your-builders-重建编译环境).
+- The same logic also applies to the first time usage of `build-package` mode.

 ---